-Influenza Vaccine Coverage 2013 - 2014 Influenza Season Summary For the 2013-2014 influenza season, 38% of the active clinical population 6 months and older served by IHS, Tribal and Urban (I/T/U) facilities received an influenza vaccine, an increase from the proportion vaccinated in the previous influenza season.
-Among healthcare personnel (HCP), coverage was 78%, representing a modest increase compared to previous years.
+Influenza Vaccine Coverage 2014 - 2015 Influenza Season Summary For the 2014-2015 influenza season, 36.8% of the active clinical population 6 months and older served by IHS, Tribal and Urban (I/T/U) facilities received an influenza vaccine, representing no increase over the previous year.
+Among healthcare personnel (HCP), coverage was 71.4%, compared to 78.2% in the previous year.
 More needs to be done to increase both patient and HCP influenza vaccination coverage.
 Background Each year the Indian Health Service (IHS) monitors influenza vaccine coverage among its patients and healthcare personnel (HCP).
 For patients, data are collected using the IHS Influenza Awareness System (IIAS) as well as the RPMS Influenza vaccine coverage report.
 Data on HCP are collected from each facility.
-Methodological details can be found in Appendix A. Influenza Vaccine Coverage Among Patients For the 2013-2014 influenza season, approximately one third of the IHS patient population received a flu vaccine.
-Coverage for the 2013-2014 influenza season stayed the same compared to coverage reported for the 2012-2013 season for all age and risk groups.
+Methodological details can be found in Appendix A. Influenza Vaccine Coverage Among Patients For the 2014-2015 influenza season, approximately one third of the IHS patient population 6 months and older received a flu vaccine.
+Coverage in all age groups remained essentially the same as coverage reported in the 2013-2014 season.
 A breakdown of coverage as reported in the 2 different systems is included below in Figures 1 and 2.
-Figure 3 shows coverage by IHS Area, which ranged from 27% (CAO) to 49% (TUC).
+Figure 3 shows coverage by IHS Area based on the RPMS coverage data, which ranged from 22% (CAO) to 45% (NAV).